petmac/petmac.github.io/content/posts/strong-and-weak-object-refs.md

 ---
+date: 2022-03-17T23:46:18Z
+description: ""
+draft: false
+featured_image: ""
+tags: []
 title: "Strong and Weak Object References"
-date: 2022-03-17T23:46:18Z
+toc: true
+type: "post"
 ---

-# Introduction
+## Introduction

 An object maintains a reference/pointer to another object so it can call a method or access a property.
 References are called _strong_ if the relationship between the objects is one of ownership, and _weak_ or _unowned_ if it the object containing the reference does not own the object being referred to.